Financial Aid Facts

 Students who are awarded a Presidential Scholarship receive an annual scholarship of $20,000.

 Presidential Scholarships are awarded to students with a high school GPA in the A- range in an honors curriculum.
-In addition, students must have an SAT score in the mid- to high 1100s (Critical Reading + Mathematics) or a total ACT score of 26.
-Students intending to major or participate in the performing or fine arts may submit a digital recording of musical or theatrical performances or a digital portfolio of art work in place of standardized testing results.
+In addition, students must submit either SAT or ACT scores.
+Students earning a minimum score of 1150 (Evidence Based Reading and Writing + Mathematics) on the “new” SAT or a total ACT composite score of 24 may be considered for Presidential Scholarship.

 Students must maintain a GPA of 3.0 at Drew in order to remain eligible for the Presidential Scholarship.